argonne-lcf/balsam/README.md

 # HPC Edge Service and Workflow Management System
 **Authors:** J. Taylor Childers (Argonne National Laboratory), Tom Uram (Argonne National Laboratory), Doug Benjamin (Duke University), Misha Salim (Argonne National Laboratory)

-An HPC Edge Service to manage remote job submission.
-The goal of this service is to provide a secure interface for submitting jobs to large computing resources.

 # Prerequisites
 The Argo and Balsam services require Python 3.6, mpi4py, Django, and django-concurrency.